Auddie7/PostgrSQL_Library_Management_System/README.md

 **Project Title**: Library Management System And Analysis
 **Database**: `Library_database`

-Through this project I will demonstrate my SQL skills and techniques to create a database, createtables, populate them with data obtained from a small regional library.
-I will then explore, clean, and analyze retail sales data.
-I wperforming exploratory data analysis, and answering specific business questions through SQL queries.
-The programming language I am using is PostgreSQL.
+Through this project I will demonstrate my SQL skills and techniques to create a database, create tables, populate them with data obtained from a small regional library.
+I will then explore, clean, and analyze available data.
+I will be performing exploratory data analysis, and answering specific business questions through SQL queries.
+The programming language I am using is PostgreSQL through PGAdmin4.

 ## Objectives

 This project showcases the development of a Library Management System utilizing SQL.
 It involves designing and managing tables, carrying out CRUD operations, and executing complex SQL queries.
 The aim is to highlight my skills in in database structure, data handling, and advanced querying techniques.

 **Library Management System Implementation Steps:**
 1- **Database Setup:** Establish the Library Management System database by creating and populating tables for branches, employees, members, books, issued status, and return status.
 2- **CRUD Operations:** Execute Create, Read, Update, and Delete operations to manage and manipulate the stored data effectively.
 3- **CTAS (Create Table As Select):** Leverage the CTAS feature to generate new tables dynamically based on the results of existing SQL queries.
 4- **Advanced SQL Queries:** Construct sophisticated queries to extract and analyze targeted information, enabling detailed insights and reporting.

 ## Project Structure